mrkdh16/markedown/content/Computer Science/Machine Learning/Papers/Lottery Ticket Hypothesis.md

 >
 >When randomly reinitialized, a winning ticket learns more slowly and achieves lower test accuracy, suggesting that initialization is important to its success.
 One possible explanation for this behavior is these initial weights are close to their final values after training—that in the most extreme case, they are already trained.
 However, experiments in Appendix F show the opposite—that the ==winning ticket weights move further than other weights.
 This suggests that the benefit of the initialization is connected to the optimization algorithm, dataset, and model==.
 For example, the winning ticket initialization might land in a region of the loss landscape that is particularly amenable to optimization by the chosen optimization algorithm.

 Researchers have suggested a Strong Lottery Ticket Hypothesis that suggests that for sufficiently overparameterized network, there exist strong winning tickets that require no training at all.
 This could mean that in theory model training could consist entirely of pruning/dropping weights.
-The problem of figuring out which weights to prune/drop seems to be unsolved and perhaps unsolvable.
+The problem of figuring out which weights to prune/drop is still open but there is interesting work related to preserving "gradient flow."

 >The importance of winning ticket structure.
 >